Machine Learning Terms and Methods

 Weight

-A coefficient for a feature in a linear model, or an edge in a deep network.
+A coefficient for a featurearrow-up-right in a linear model, or an edge in a deep network.
 The goal of training a linear model is to determine the ideal weight for each feature.
 If a weight is 0, then its corresponding feature does not contribute to the model.

 Width